Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Consider buying a multi-day, multiperson, or travel card for frequent public transport use.

 Download the BVG or Jelbi app to purchase tickets online, to check schedules, or download transportation maps.
 (There is an English option!)
-The Jelbi app also lets you book taxis, bikes and more.
+The Jelbi app also lets you book taxis, bikes, and more.

-Maps
+Berlin Maps

 Google Maps works great for most things (but the BVG apps will have better time accuracy).

-Berlin Travel Guide
+The Ultimate Berlin Travel Guide

-Must-See Sites in Berlin
+What To See in Berlin / Must-See Sites in Berlin

-Brandenburg Gate
+Brandenburg Gate | Brandenburg Tor

 Bundestag (Reichstag)

 The Bundestag is home to the current German Parliament.
 But you can get a better understanding of its history by visiting the tourist center, perched on top.
-The stunning glass dome by Foster Partners provides both beautiful views over the city as well as historical information.
+The stunning glass dome by Foster Partners provides both beautiful views over the city, as well as historical information.
 Be sure to book your free time slot ticket well in advance!

 Home to the German Parliament, featuring a stunning glass dome.
 Book your free visit online in advance – the rooftop offers panoramic city views.
 The German Parliament building offers stunning panoramic views of the city from its glass dome.